 Founded in 2016, Spring EQ offers home equity loans with quick funding and high loan maximums.
 The lender is headquartered in Philadelphia and operates in 41 states and Washington, D.C.

-Spring EQ’s online approach to home equity lending simplifies the process by eliminating stacks of paperwork and getting borrowers the money they need in as little as 11 days.
+Spring EQ’s online approach to home equity lending simplifies the process by eliminating stacks of paperwork and getting borrowers the money they need in as few as 11 days.

 Spring EQ snapshot

 |Loan amounts||$25,000 to $500,000|

 |Credit score minimum||620 for home equity loans (700 or higher for 95% loans); 680 for HELOCs|

 |Repayment terms||5 years to 30 years|

 Loan details will vary by location.